Slingshot To Success

 - Available campus resources

-The workshops provide freshman students with the techniques and skills needed to balance their academic, co-curricular activities, and personal growth.
+The workshops provide freshman students with the techniques and skills needed to balance their academics, co-curricular activities, and personal growth.
 These sessions feature interactive activities that foster students' critical thinking abilities.
-Workshop topics include:

 - Goal Setting

 - Staying Committed

 - Exiting Your Comfort Zone

 Objectives & Benefits

 STS provides freshmen with the knowledge and motivation needed to be successful during their first year at the University of Rochester.
 Students attending STS have an opportunity to:

 - Network with their peers